 What Medical Practices Should Do

-- Store patients' medical records for at least five years after the most recent patient encounter, regardless of whether the patient is alive or dead.
+- Store patients' medical records for at least seven years after the most recent patient encounter, regardless of whether the patient is alive or dead.
 Providers may charge a reasonable administrative fee for copying medical records; however, the transfer of medical records cannot be delayed due to non-payment of administrative fees.
 Regulations

 - Provide copies when requested.
 Providers may charge a reasonable administrative fee for copying medical records; however, the transfer of medical records cannot be delayed due to non-payment of administrative fees.
 Records should be provided within 30 days. more